RMH Insurance Plans

 Intensive Care Unit: Because of the intensive observation required in the Intensive Care Unit, it has the highest nurse-to-patient ratio at Rome Memorial Hospital with one nurse assigned to every two patients.
 ICU staff cares for both medical and surgical cases in which patients have life-threatening conditions.
 This includes isolation patients and patients on ventilators who require constant care and observation.
 Medical/Surgical Units: Patients hospitalized for medical conditions, such as pneumonia, or a surgial procedure, such as a total hip replacement, are cared for on one of our two medical/surgical units on the second floor of the hospital.
 Generally, patients that don't have a history of heart disease are admitted to 2 East, while patients hospitalized for a heart problem are admitted to 2 North.
 2 North is equipped with an advanced monitoring system.
 Because of the high volume of patients with heart problems seen in this area, the staff is specially trained in coronary care.

-Pediatrics: Incorporated into a section of 2-East is our seven-bed Pediatric Unit.
-This nursing unit serves both children and adolescents who visit the hospital for inpatient or outpatient procedures.
-Areas within this unit are set aside for patients requiring intense observation or isolation.
-Each nurse, specially trained in pediatrics, is assigned two to three patients, depending upon how acutely ill the patients are.
+Pediatrics: Incorporated into a section of 2-East is our Pediatric Unit, which serves both children and adolescents who visit the hospital for inpatient or outpatient procedures.
+Special areas within this unit are set aside for patients requiring intense observation or isolation.
+Our nurses are specially trained to meet the special needs of our pediatric patients.

 Maternity: Our maternity nurses help moms welcome their babies to the world in our cozy birthing suites located on the fourth floor.
 Specially trained in obstetrics, they work collaboratively with the physician or midwife to help the expectant parents through the process of labor and recovery.